 About Student Life

 During the first week of the program, students will participate in orientation sessions that introduce them to life at ILAC and in the Dominican Republic.
-During this orientation, we will discuss program rules, cultural norms, living in community, and health and safety precautions.
-The intention of this week is to provide students will all of the information they will need to stay safe and healthy throughout the program, and also to begin to explore their deepest selves and their roles in a global community.
+Orientation sessions will address program rules, cultural norms, living in community, and health and safety precautions, and will urge students to begin exploring their deepest selves and their roles in a global community.

-Throughout the semester, Student Life serves as a resource for students in all areas of life; understanding cultural differences, handling physical and emotional stresses and mediating community needs.
-The Student Life Director accompanies students on all academic trips and on both campo immersions in order to ensure health and safety and also help process and understand these experiences within their cultural context.
-The Student Life Director also serves as a link to resources in Santiago and back at Creighton, and through these connections is able to connect students with whatever support they may need while in the Dominican Republic.
+Throughout the semester, the Creighton-ILAC staff serves as a resource for students in all areas of Student Life - understanding cultural differences, handling physical and emotional stresses and mediating community needs.
+Creighton-ILAC staff accompanies students on all academic trips and campo immersions in order to ensure health and safety and also help process and understand these experiences within their cultural context.
+Creighton-ILAC staff also serve to link resources in Santiago and back at Creighton, and through these connections is able to connect students with whatever support they may need while in the Dominican Republic.

-Before returning home upon the end of the program, students are given another "ReOrientation" to prepare for the adjustment back to life in their home communities.
-The goal of Student Life is to give Encuentro Students the understanding necessary to return as a part of a larger community that will continue to push and support them.
+Before returning home upon the end of the program, students participate in a Re-orientation Week to prepare for the adjustment back to life in their home communities.
+The goal of these events is to give Encuentro Students the understanding necessary to return as a part of a larger community that will continue to push and support them.

 Health and Safety